 This unit would suit beginners who want a good quality trainer instead of a low priced standard trainer.

-The average customer rating on Amazon is 4.1 out of 5 from 54 opinions.
-The common positive themes relate to the smoothness of the ride and the noise level is not as bad as advertised.
+The average customer feedback is very positive.
+The common positive themes relate to the smoothness of the ride and the noise level is not as bad as many claim.
 Other common themes are the ease of use when changing bikes, the ability to fold the trainer and the realistic feel while cycling in comparison to fluid or magnetic drive systems.

-Negatives include how loud the unit is, but this can be retrospective due to the amount of variables such as tire, flooring and locality of other people/neighbor’s which could be affected.
+Negative feedback on the other hand include how loud the unit is (so this is obviously a matter of opinion), but this can be affected by many variables such as tire, flooring and locality of other people/neighbor’s which could be affected.
 But it does seem to be the only negative that any reviewers can find and most say the unit itself is of high quality but did not get on with the sounds.

 I would give the CycleOps Wind Trainer 3.5 wheels out of 5.
-Simply because of the noise that is associated with it and would not work in an apartment building or if you have roommates.
+Simply because of the noise it and would not work in an apartment building or if you have roommates.

 More Information on Bike Trainers